How did you tell your team?

 in this edition of our Q&A style series, former Tibersoft CEO and Founder Chris Martin talks about being acquired by CSI/Volaris.

-There is no text book way to tell your team the company has been sold.
+There is no textbook way to tell your team the company has been sold.
 Looking back on it, the hardest part was putting myself in the shoes of each of the people that made getting to this point even possible.
-Not that it’s hard to look at it from another perspective, but there are a hundred other things going on to distract you: getting the data room filled, answering additional questions, planning the transition, etc.
+Not that it’s hard to look at it from another perspective, but a hundred other things are going on to distract you: getting the data room filled, answering additional questions, planning the transition, etc.

 Telling your management team may not be hard either.
 They’re likely closer to the action and may already know at least part of the story.
 Our biggest concern was the individual contributors who were not aware we were involved in a process and might take the message badly.
 It was important to get the messaging right and help everyone know that it was going to be OK…that they were going to be OK.